 - Inflation Negation:

 - Quigley is genuinely shocked by how Preston was able to spend a million dollars in a week, despite having just chased the kid through his privately-owned castle and around the private amusement park/arcade he had installed throughout it.
 Though he probably assumed there's still a few thousand at least, unaware he spent some of the money on other stuff besides the party.

-- Invented Individual: Preston's alter ego "Mr. Macintosh".
+- Invented Individual: Preston's alter ego "Mr. Macintosh."

 - The bitchy party organizer who steals money from Preston without letting him get a word in.